itsshivampal/Concept-Prerequiste-Learning/Data Preprocessing/README.md

 ## Step 6: Division of book chapters data corresponding to each Table of Content entry

+## Step 7: Merge all TOCs and arrange the book chapters data

+## Step 8: Extracting Wikipedia Data for the topics present in Step 5 file

 # Task Done
 Step 1 <br/>